RWMostert/Udacity-SDCND---P3-Behavioural-Cloning/README.md

 # Udacity SDCND:  Behavioural Cloning

-Learning to mimik human driving behaviour in a simulator using a Convolutional Neural Network.
+Learning to mimic human driving behaviour in a simulator using a Convolutional Neural Network.

 ![demo](giphy.gif)
 (https://youtu.be/3a00A8EYMmI)